datamade/searchable-map-template-carto/README.md

 Older versions of this Carto Template
 * [Probation Community Resources](https://probationcommunityresources.org) ([code](https://github.com/datamade/probation-resources-map))- Find resources near you for adults and juveniles on probation in Cook County.
 Includes many advanced filters.
 * [Chicago Urban Agriculture Mapping Project](https://cuamp.org/) - a collaborative map and inventory of urban agriculture and community gardens in Chicago since 2010.

+## Differences between this template and the Fusion Tables Map Template

+This template borrows heavily from Derek Eder's [Fusion Tables Map Template](https://github.com/derekeder/FusionTable-Map-Template) and follows a similar code pattern and architecture.
+It is intended to be easy to pick up and modify by people with limited coding experience and not require anything to be installed on your computer or server to run it.

+That being said, there are some differences between this template and the Fusion Tables Map Template, namely:

+* **Powered by CARTO instead of Fusion Tables**.
+While they are similar platforms, CARTO is built on top of an open source stack with postgres and uses Leaflet for rendering the maps.
+This translates into syntax changes in the javascript API.
+* **Cost**.
+This is a big one.
+Fusion Tables was free, CARTO is not.
+CARTO has gotten pretty expensive recently (to the tune of $199/month).
+They do offer [Grants](https://carto.com/blog/grant-for-open-data/), however, as well as [free acccounts to Students and Educators](https://carto.com/help/getting-started/student-accounts/).
+* **Bootstrap 4 vs Bootstrap 3**.
+I upgraded to the latest version of Boostrap when building this template.
+There are some notable changes in syntax with these versions, [which are documented here](https://getbootstrap.com/docs/4.3/migration/).
+* **Referencing column names**.
+Columns in CARTO are converted to lower case with underscores (`First Name` => `first_name`).
+A minor, but important difference.
+* **It works**!
+Fusion Tables is no longer active, so projects made with the old template will no longer work.
+This template does work, which is a big improvement!

 ## Setup